 10. Perform the herbal enema known as Dashamula Basti.

-11. End the cleanse with the proper “rejuvenation therapy”.
+11. End your cleanse with Rejuvenation Therapy.

 Click here for more information on How to Perform Rejuvenation Therapy.